Cowling, Craven

-Historically part of the West Riding of Yorkshire, it is a village consisting of 2,000 to 3,000 residents, measured at 2,355 in the Census 2011.
-The village is expanding due to new housing being built in the middle of the village.
-Cowling includes a variety of services to support the community including a village hall, primary school, shops, a pub, a restaurant, a pizza take-away, and hairdressers.
-A gala is held in Cowling every year.
+Until 1974 it was part of the West Riding of Yorkshire.
+From 1974 to 2023 it was part of the district of Craven, it is now administered by the unitary North Yorkshire Council.

+The parish had a population of 2,355 in 2011.

 History

 The village is Saxon in origin and is recorded in the Domesday Book as 'Collinge'.
 The name means Coll's people or tribe.
 At the time of the Norman conquest the main landowner was Gamel who had very large land holdings in Yorkshire.
 His name survives in Gamsgill on the northern edge of the village.

+Several old farm buildings survive in the area around the village, most notably the grade II* listed Long Croft.
+There is also a small country house from the 1750s, Carr Head Hall.

 Originally the village comprised three separate hamlets namely Ickornshaw, Middleton, Gill and Cowling Hill.
 It was only following the construction of the main Keighley to Colne road (A6068) and the building of large mills alongside the road that what is now regarded as the main village was constructed providing terraced cottage homes for the mill workers.
-The older parts of the village faded in importance and as a result the parish church and primary school are located on what appears to be the outskirts of the village between Ickornshaw and Middleton, the centre of the village having moved since their construction.
+The first mill was Ickornshaw Mill, completed in 1791.
+The older parts of the village faded in importance and as a result Holy Trinity Church and the primary school are located on what appears to be the outskirts of the village between Ickornshaw and Middleton, the centre of the village having moved since their construction.

 The mills continued to operate and to provide the main source of local employment until the end of the 20th century but are now all closed down and their sites largely redeveloped for housing and the village hall.
 The village is now very much a dormitory village for those working in the surrounding towns of West Yorkshire and East Lancashire.
 It is the base for a licensed community radio station, Drystone Radio.